THE DIVISION OF JUDAISM

 ENOCHIAN

-However, the text of Enoch became a continued influence within the Hebrew Bible and probably has much to do with the Enochian sect’s viability.
+However, the text of Enoch continued to influence the Hebrew Bible and likely contributed significantly to the viability of the Enochian sect.
 Also, the Book of Enoch is represented in the New Testament.
-Revelations 1.13-14 references the Ancient of Days, “His head and his hairs were like wool, as white as snow,” with Enoch’s 46.1-3, “…whose head was like white wool.”
+Revelations 1.13-14 references the Ancient of Days: “His head and his hairs were like wool, as white as snow,” with Enoch 46.1-3, “whose head was like white wool.”

-The above scriptures require time, acceptance, refinement, and a continued and organized effort to form this extended theology.
-This would infer the Enochic vision as ongoing, a root of Judaism almost from the beginning, perhaps as early as the times of Enoch himself.
-What later is designated as the Zadokite Priesthood is thought to have its roots in the earlier formal priesthood, beginning with Aaron, Moses’ brother.
-Later, the traditions observed within the books of Samuel indicate a true prophet led by the Spirit, for it is he who designates David.
-But earlier traditions show evidence as well, most prominently Melchizedek, the King of Salem, a priest-king; also, Brothers of the Righteous are mentioned in Enoch, also indicating much earlier priesthoods.
+The above scriptures require refinement and a continued and organized effort to form this long-lived theology.
+This effort would infer the Enochic vision as ongoing, a root of Judaism almost from the beginning, though it must be said that much of their understanding was held in secret, or for priests only.
+The Books of Jasher and Jubilees establish root principles and chronicle Enoch’s influence.
+Later, the inner core of priesthood training reveals itself, as the traditions observed within the books of Samuel indicate a spirit-led prophet—it is Samuel who designates David, a man who alters the course of Judea and Israel.
+However, earlier traditions also show evidence, most prominently Melchizedek, the King of Salem, a priest-king, and thought by many to be Shem himself.
+Also, the Brothers of the Righteous are mentioned in Enoch, indicating much earlier priesthoods.

 Isaiah 9.6 (c.
-725 BC) is another good example of the continuation of messianic theology: “For unto us a child is born, a Son is given; and the government shall be upon his shoulder.
+725 BC) is another good example of the continuation of messianic theology: “For unto us a child is born, a Son is given, and the government shall be upon his shoulder.
 And his name will be called Wonderful, Counselor, Mighty God, Everlasting Father, Prince of Peace.”
-This gives attribution to the longer-standing messianic vision, which is very much in line with Enochian and Essenic thinking generally.
+This scripture attributes the longer-standing messianic vision, which is closely aligned with Enochian and Essenic thought.

 §